Remove-Background-ai/rembg.js/README.md

     inputImage: './input.jpg',
     onDownloadProgress,
     onUploadProgress,
+    options: {
         returnMask: true, // <----- Set to true to get the mask of the image
-    returnBase64: true // Set to true to receive the result as a Base64 string }).then(({ base64Image }) => {
+        returnBase64: true // Set to true to receive the result as a Base64 string }

+}).then(({ base64Image }) => {
     console.log(`✅🎉 Mask retrieved: ${base64Image}`);
 });